ozaner/ozaner.github.io/_posts/math/00-0-0-iverson-bracket.md

 And so $Q$ is a function $Q:S\to \\{0,1\\}$.
 We can now define $Q(x)\equiv [P(x)]$, to return to our original notation.

-Note that while we do limit ourselves to some domain $S$ rather than the whole universe, this is unavoidable if we are to identify the notation $[P(x)]$ with some set, at least in ZFC.
+Note that while we do limit ourselves to some domain $S$ rather than the whole universe, this is unavoidable if we are to identify the notation $[P(x)]$ with some set, where $x$ is a free variable.
+At least in ZFC, that is.
 {: .notice--info}

 ## Arithmetic Properties